-[INCLUDE_INSERT POP_UP_WITH THE FOLLOWING DEFINITION: Sexual harassment refers to behaviors with sexual connotations that interfered with an individual's academic or professional performance, limited the individual's ability to participate in an academic program, or created an intimidating, hostile, or offensive social, academic, or work environment.]36
+[INCLUDE THE FOLLOWING DEFINITION: Sexual Harassment refers to behaviors with sexual connotations that interfered with an individual's academic or professional performance, limited the individual's ability to participate in an academic program, or created an intimidating, hostile, or offensive social, academic, or work environment.]

 These next questions ask about behaviors you may have experienced while a student at [INSTITUTION] in the last 12 months.
-37

-21. Since you enrolled at While you have been at [INSTITUTION] in the last 12 months, how often have you been in a situation in which someone ...?38
+21. While you have been at [INSTITUTION] in the last 12 months, how often have you been in a situation in which someone...?